Bay History, Family Crest & Coats of Arms

 The surname Bay was first found in Colchester, where they had been granted lands about the year 1500.
 The name was originally spelt Baye, and Beyer.
 The parish of Bennington in Lincolnshire was another ancient family seat.
 "This place belonged to the family of Bay, of whom William Bay was summoned to the grand council at Westminster in 1353, as member for Boston: the ancient family mansion, Bay Hall, is still entire."

-Important Dates for the Bay family
+Early History of the Bay family

 This web page shows only a small excerpt of our Bay research.
 Another 49 words (4 lines of text) covering the years 1708, 1671, 1746, 1662 and 1662 are included under the topic Early Bay History in all our PDF Extended History products and printed products wherever possible.